Specification

 Metadata Chain

-Metadata chain captures all essential information about the Dataset, including:
+Metadata Chain captures all essential information about the Dataset, including:

 - Where the data comes from (see Data Ingestion)